|Nutritional Guidelines (per serving)|

-- 1/4 tsp fresh ground black pepper (or to taste)
+- 1/4 teaspoon fresh ground black pepper (or to taste)

 - Garnish: 1/2 teaspoon lemon pepper

 First, prepare the couscous.
 In a medium-sized saucepan, bring the vegetable broth to a boil and stir in the couscous.

 Once the couscous is simmering, remove the pan from the heat, cover, and let stand for 5 minutes.

 Lightly fluff the couscous with a fork.
 Let the prepared couscous cool for at least 10 minutes.

 Once your couscous is cooked, slightly cooled, and ready to go, place it in a large bowl and lightly toss the cooled couscous with the garbanzo beans (chickpeas), cucumber, red pepper, and green onions.

 Add the vinaigrette and lemon dressing to the couscous mixture and gently toss to combine well.